Raúl Enríquez

 Raúl Enríquez Arámbula (born 20 May 1985) is a Mexican former professional footballer who played as a forward.
+He is Club Tijuana's all-time leading scorer.

 Career

 In 2007, Enríquez signed for second division side Club Tijuana.
 Enríquez quickly became an integral member of the first-team, being the club's first-choice striker.
 During the 2010 Apertura, he helped the club gain promotion to the first division as Tijuana finished in first place in the regular campaign before defeating Veracruz 3–0 in the two-legged Liguilla final.
 Two years later, Enríquez was lifting another league title with Tijuana, this time the Liga MX Apertura.
-He is currently the club's all-time top goalscorer with 77 goals.
+He remains the club's all-time top goalscorer with 81 goals.

 In 2013, Enríquez was loaned to Dorados de Sinaloa after six years with Tijuana; however, he returned to Tijuana after playing two matches with Sinaloa.
 After being loaned over the last two seasons, Raul was loaned to Juarez where he scored 19 goals and was the joint scorer in the league.
 He was link with clubs giant like Loros and Tampico Maderos, but he chose to stay with Juarez as his dream is to play with Tijuana again.